pyeventsourcing/eventsourcing/docs/topics/user_guide/wsgi.rst

     *Some web frameworks include infrastructure to assist in the task of aligning the lifespan of a Session with that of a web request.
-This includes products such as* `Flask-SQLAlchemy <http://flask-sqlalchemy.pocoo.org/>`__, *for usage
-    in conjunction with the Flask web framework, and* `Zope-SQLAlchemy
-    <https://pypi.python.org/pypi/zope.sqlalchemy>`__, *typically used with the
+This includes products such as Flask-SQLAlchemy for usage in conjunction with the Flask web framework, and Zope-SQLAlchemy, typically used with the Pyramid framework.
-    Pyramid framework.
 SQLAlchemy recommends that these products be used as available.*

     *In those situations where the integration libraries are not provided or are insufficient, SQLAlchemy includes its own “helper” class known as scoped_session.